Plumber's Putty When to Pass the Putty and Opt for a Different Fix!

 Common Issues When Using Plumber’s Putty and How to Avoid Them

-Now, let’s discuss some troubleshooting tips:
+Now, let’s explore some effective troubleshooting strategies:

 The Reasons These Alternatives to Plumber’s Putty Are Effective